 Things We Love:

 Snack bars!
 Thank goodness for snack bars!
-When we go on hikes we don’t stop and have lunch half way like some people do.
+When we go on hikes we don’t stop and have lunch halfway as some people do.
 We stop and enjoy a snack at some point to keep our energy going.
 We always have a Tanka Bar and a protein bar in our packs for hikes.
-While on group hikes this is handy so others that do enjoy having a lunch don’t feel bad that we aren’t eating something and on our own hikes we get to keep up our energy levels.
+While on group hikes this is handy so others that do enjoy having lunch don’t feel bad that we aren’t eating something and on our own hikes we get to keep up our energy levels.
 Do you pack a lunch or just a snack for hikes?
 Do you have a favorite snack?
 Hit reply and let us know!